Pylons/pyramid/docs/narr/templates.rst

 Using A Chameleon Macro Name Within a Renderer Name
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Sommetime you'd like to render a macro inside of a Chameleon ZPT template
+Sometime you'd like to render a macro inside of a Chameleon ZPT template
 instead of the full Chameleon ZPT template.
 To render the content of a
 ``define-macro`` field inside a Chameleon ZPT template, given a Chameleon
 template file named ``foo.pt`` and a macro named ``bar`` defined within it